midnite81/prowl/readme.md

     ];

-Publish the config and migration files using
+Publish the config files using
 `php artisan vendor:publish --provider="Midnite81\Prowl\ProwlServiceProvider"`

 To access Prowl you can either use the Facade or the Messaging instance is bound to the IOC container and you can